Arminando/GameRig/README.md

 GameRig is an auto rigging for games addon for Blender.
 It is a so called feature set made for creating game engine compatible rigs using a workflow built on top of the Rigify system.
-The current version has been developed for use with Blender 2.92.
+The current version has been developed for use with Blender 4.5.4 LTS and 5.0.
 Other versions might be compatible as well, this needs further testing.
-Will soon made sure it works with 2.93.
+Whenever Rigify updates, and it often does, it has potential to break GameRig so maintaining this extension is a constant effort.
+I will do my best to keep it working with the latest versions.

 > ## Differences between GameRig and Rigify